-6.IV.
-Challenge No. 4: Risk of proceedings
+6. IV.
+CHALLENGE NO. 4: RISK OF PROCEEDINGS

-- Risk of proceedings is not emphasized often enough in the field of MSP.
-Most likely, this is largely due to the fact that this topic has been less relevant in MSP until now.
-Except for the case in Estonia, when the part of the Hiiu plan concerning offshore wind energy extraction areas was challenged, there are no other cases where legal proceedings have been initiated so far.
-Therefore, the risk of legal proceedings is considered high in Estonia.1 - The risk of litigation exists purely objectively in the field of MSP, and it is very precisely described in the opinion expressed by one respondent:
+- The risk of proceedings should be emphasised more often in the field of MSP.
+Most likely, this is mainly because this topic has been less relevant in MSP until now.
+Except for the case in Estonia, when the part of the Hiiu plan concerning offshore wind energy extraction areas was challenged, there are no other cases where legal proceedings have been initiated.
+Therefore, the risk of legal proceedings is considered high in Estonia. - The risk of litigation exists purely objectively in the field of MSP, and it is very precisely described in the opinion expressed by one respondent:

-Experience gained - Estonia.
-"If we are on land, usually in the planning process, the next level is detailed plan, and then after this detailed plan is coming this building project process.
+EXPERIENCE GAINED - ESTONIA.
+"If we are on land, usually in the planning process, the next level is a detailed plan, and then after this detailed plan is coming to this building project process.
 Then we have this general planning where we choose the area.
-And then is coming next step, next planning stage.
-But on the sea the next stage is to make building project and there is no next planning level.
-For building project, there is also environmental impact analysis, but the court says that in planning process we must be sure when we don't have the next level planning and it is why here they say that we can't say that it's safe and we must cancel it [Hiuu plan wind energy areas]," informant #14 - spatial planner, Estonia, pc, January 21, 2022
+And then coming next step, the next planning stage.
+But on the sea, the next stage is a building project, with no next planning level.
+For building projects, there is also environmental impact analysis.
+Still, the court says that in the planning process, we must be sure when we don't have the next level of planning.
+It is why they say that we can't say that it's safe and must cancel it [Hiuu plan wind energy areas],"

+informant #14 - spatial planner, Estonia, pc, January 21, 2022.

 "The main challenge is the implementation of specific objects and activities from the general level of MSP.
-In practice, it may turn out that the MSP is too general (highly open to interpretation) and specific projects (wind farms, cables, fish farms) get stuck in disputed details (for example, what type of wind turbine foundation must be, whether an electric cable may pass through a Natura 2000 area).
-The danger is the further (yearslong) proceedings of the MSP (and/or marine projects) in the court system which creates a situation where very urgent decisions and actions are delayed,"
+In practice, it may turn out that the MSP is too general (highly open to interpretation), and specific projects (wind farms, cables, fish farms) get stuck in disputed details (for example, what type of wind turbine foundation must be, whether an electric cable may pass through a Natura 2000 area).
+The danger is the further (yearslong) proceedings of the MSP (and/or marine projects) in the court system, which creates a situation where very urgent decisions and actions are delayed,"